Tayoakosile/task-two/README.md

 # User API

+### Introduction

+USERCRUD is an open source REST API that is capable of CRUD operations, can also handle dynamic parameters.
+One can edit,patch and create users.

 ## UML DESIGN
 ![Uml Design](uml-design.png)

 ## E.R Diagram
 ![![](E.R Diagram)](E.R-Diagram.png)

-### Introduction

-USERCRUD is an open source REST API that is capable of CRUD operations, can also handle dynamic parameters

 ### Features